-Take me Away to Marseilles ...
+Take me Away to Marseille ...

-Marseilles isn’t perfect Love Island bodies.
+Marseille isn’t perfect Love Island bodies.
 It’s a large brown roll of well-oiled fat hanging out of a diamanté g-string.

-Marseilles is best approached not with an open mind but a closed one.
+Marseille is best approached not with an open mind but a closed one.

 Where I slept: nhow Marseilles: Great views right on the water, away from the main port.